 Changing the oil in your vehicle is one of the quickest and most satisfying maintenance tasks you can do yourself, and is the gateway to more complicated maintenance projects later on.
 This task involves very few steps, and takes less than 1 hr to complete.

 The vehicle shown here is a 2004 Honda Accord.
-Here is a list of supplies and tools you will need, along with links to them on Amazon:
+Here is a list of supplies and tools you will need.

 Step by Step Procedure to Change the Oil and Filter in a Honda Accord

 - Warm up the oil in the vehicle.